siamreiwa/cbdz-desktop-wallet/README.md

 4. Visit http://localhost:8080/#/ in your browser.

 ## Release
-1. For local use, build Symbol Wallet Electron app (only Electron version support Ledger wallets), default build for MacOS, Windows and Linux
+1. For local use, build CBDZ Wallet Electron app (only Electron version support Ledger wallets), default build for MacOS, Windows and Linux

 <pre>
 # to skip code signing